sanyagangwani/Learning-Management-System-Discussion-Board/README.md

    </td>
    <td>private
    </td>
-   <td>Stores the name of the course which the discussion topic is tagged to.
+   <td>Stores the name of the course to which the discussion topic is tagged to.
    </td>
   </tr>
   <tr>